PCO Clerk Michael Wernick retiring before next election

-PCO Clerk Michael Wernick retiring before next election, cites lack of trust with opposition
+PCO Clerk Michael Wernick retiring before next election, cites opposition's lack of trust

 Published Monday, March 18, 2019 1:58PM EDT

-OTTAWA – Prime Minister Justin Trudeau is replacing Canada’s most senior bureaucrat Clerk of the Privy Council Michael Wernick, as the head public servant has announced his “upcoming retirement.”
+OTTAWA – Canada's most senior bureaucrat, Clerk of the Privy Council Michael Wernick, has announced his "upcoming retirement," prompting Trudeau to name a replacement that will take the helm of the federal public service before the next federal election.

 In an open letter to the prime minister published on the Government of Canada website, Wernick said that "recent events have led me to conclude that I cannot serve as Clerk of the Privy Council and Secretary to Cabinet during the upcoming election campaign," and that he intends to retire before the election is called.

-Wernick said that there “is no path for me to have a relationship of mutual trust and respect with the leaders of the Opposition parties,” after both have called for his resignation given his role in the still unfolding SNC-Lavalin controversy.
+Wernick said that there "is no path for me to have a relationship of mutual trust and respect with the leaders of the Opposition parties," after both the Conservatives and New Democrats have called for his resignation given his role in the still unfolding SNC-Lavalin controversy.

 He was directly named by Jody Wilson-Raybould as one of the senior officials who she alleges was involved in a "sustained effort" to politically interfere in the criminal prosecution of SNC-Lavalin.
 She accused Wernick of issuing "veiled threats" if she did not change her mind about instructing federal prosecutors to pursue a remediation agreement rather than continuing with the criminal trial.